Content updated on September 01, 2021

 Steady-state concentration (Css) occurs when the amount of a drug being absorbed is the same amount that’s being cleared from the body when the drug is given continuously or repeatedly.
+Steady-state concentration is the time during which the concentration of the drug in the body stays consistent.

 Here’s a good way to think about it: Imagine a coworker is absent, and she left a delicious box of chocolates in her office.
 You can’t resist, and you take two candies.
 The next morning, you replace the candies so your office mate will never be the wiser.
 But you later discover she’s out again, so you boldly take three chocolates, and replace those the following morning.